 - Press & Archives

-One of the most complicated things about running a radio station is all of the FCC compliance issues, music licensing rules and other legal factors that you must be in compliance with.
+One of the most complicated things about running a radio station is all of the FCC compliance issues, music licensing rules, and other legal factors that you must be in compliance with.
 The financial and legal repercussions of seemingly minor things may be so serious that your whole station could be shut down.
-Luckily we have some guides, resources and links that can help you avoid fines, lawsuits lockups, station shut offs, and so on.
+Luckily we have some guides, resources and links that can help you avoid fines, lawsuits, station shutoffs, and so on.

 Keeping your station legal can sometimes seem like a daunting task.
 But once you know the rules of the road, you'll find that following FCC regulations isn't as hard as it looks.
 For a general overview of broadcasting from the FCC, find The Public and Broadcasting.

-There are several situations where your station might need to interact with the FCC.
+There are several situations when your station might need to interact with the FCC.
 Being able to navigate the maze of federal regulations will allow your station to focus on what's really important, producing great community radio.
-So, we put together a guide to some of the most common situations where your station will have to work with the FCC.
+So, we put together a guide to some of the most common situations when your station will have to work with the FCC.

-Hey all you LPFM's out there!
+Hey all you low power FM's out there!
 Stay on the air!

 All broadcast stations, including LPFMs, must renew their FCC license sometime between July 2011 and 2014.
-Prometheus has created a handy guide to help you through the process.
+We have created a handy guide to help you through the process.

 The exact deadline for your renewal application depends on the state you are located in.